-- 1. No loading space shall be used to meet the parking space requirement, interfere with the on-site circulation of traffic, or allow a truck to extend into any street right-of-way or over any property line. - 2.
-Loading areas shall be designed so that vehicles may enter or exit such areas without backing onto a public street, other than an improved public alley of sufficient maneuvering width.
+1. No loading space shall be used to meet the parking space requirement, interfere with the on-site circulation of traffic, or allow a truck to extend into any street right-of-way or over any property line.

 Title 1 - Zoning Ordinance Chapter 5: Off-Street Parking and Loading Regulations